9/11 conspiracy theories: World Trade Center collapse

 The National Institute of Standards and Technology (NIST) concluded the accepted version was more than sufficient to explain the collapse of the buildings.
 NIST and many scientists have refused to debate conspiracy theorists because they feel it would give those theories unwarranted credibility.
 Specialists in structural mechanics and structural engineering accept the model of a fire-induced, gravity-driven collapse of the World Trade Center buildings without the use of explosives.
 As a result, NIST said that it did not perform any test for the residue of explosive compounds of any kind in the debris.

-Soon after the day of the attacks, major media sources published that the towers had collapsed due to heat melting the steel.
+Soon after the day of the attacks, some major media sources reported (incorrectly) that the towers had collapsed due to heat melting the steel.

 While the theoretical adiabatic flame temperature of kerosene is 2,093°C, this assumes perfect conditions, such as no heat loss and complete combustion in a stoichiometric mix of pure oxygen.
-In real-world conditions, such as burning kerosene in normal air, flame temperatures typically range from 260 °C to 315 °C. These temperatures are far below the melting point of structural steel (1,539 °C).
+In real-world conditions, such as burning kerosene in normal air, flame temperatures typically range from 260°C to 315°C. These temperatures are far below the melting point of structural steel (1,539°C).
 However, steel loses approximately 50% of its strength at 600°C and around 90% at 980°C. This weakening, combined with the removal of fireproofing by the initial impact and prolonged exposure to fire, may have contributed to the structural failures observed during the collapse of the World Trade Center towers.

 Further, NIST did not claim that the steel melted, but rather that heat softened and weakened the steel, and that weakening, together with the damage caused by the planes' impacts, caused structural collapse.
 NIST reported that a simulation model based on the simple assumption that combustible vapors burned immediately upon mixing with the incoming air showed that "at any given location, the duration of gas temperatures near 1,000 °C was about 15 to 20 minutes.
 The rest of the time, the calculated temperatures were 500 °C or below."